 Chapter 13 is very useful to stop repossession of cars, trucks, automobiles and other assets that are needed by the debtor.
 Instead of paying the usual payment and meeting the demands of the lender to catch up missed payments, the Chapter 13 plan can pay the loan off over a period of time at a reduced rate when combined with other debts that are owed.
 No one can take the debtor’s assets, property or vehicles while payments are maintained and the lender is protected by insurance on the property.
 The debtor is responsible for paying insurance.

 For those who can afford to pay on their debts but are drowning in interest, late fees or penalties, Chapter 13 is useful for reducing payments on everything from credit card debts, signature loans, taxes and auto loans to medical bills, lawsuit claims and judgments.

-Contact our experienced Chapter 13 bankruptcy attorneys to discuss your best course of action while filing for bankruptcy in Michigan.
+Email us or call us at 231-527-9595 to make an appointment to discuss your best course of action while filing for bankruptcy in Michigan.
 We have offices in Grand Rapids, Lansing, Muskegon, Big Rapids and Kalamazoo to assist you with your Chapter 13 needs.